Cognitive Biases in Business Decision Making

 The tendency to continue an endeavor due to previously invested resources (time, money, effort) despite new evidence suggesting that terminating the endeavor would be more beneficial.

 Business Impact: Continuing failing projects, maintaining underperforming product lines, or persisting with ineffective strategies simply because "we've already invested so much."
+This is where strategic pivoting becomes crucial.

 Mitigation Strategy: Evaluate decisions based on future costs and benefits, not past investments.
 Establish clear criteria for project continuation or termination before projects begin.
+Use our business plan generator to set objective criteria.

 4. Anchoring Bias